Snow Trillium is one of the earliest blooming flowers in the Garden, sometimes, as the name implies, prior to full snow

 Below - Two historical photos.
 1st photo - A clump of blooming Snow Trillium on April 19, 1952.
 2nd photo - A rare 4-petal Snow Trillium on April 22, 1957.
 Both photos from Kodachromes taken in the Garden by Martha Crone.

 Notes: Eloise Butler's records show that she first planted this species, with plants obtained from Kelsey's Nurseries in North Carolina, on May 9, 1910 and again on Oct.
 6, 1913 with plants from Gillett's in MA.
 More from Gillett's in 1918 and 1920.
-Additional plantings occurred on May 16, 1924 from Denison, Iowa and on April 22, 1928 from Decorah, Iowa.
+Additional plantings occurred in 1923, on May 16, 1924 from Denison, Iowa and on April 22, 1928 from Decorah, Iowa.
 The second Garden Curator, Martha Crone, reported that in 1935 the Snow Trillium bloomed for one month.
 She planted extensively: 40 additional plants in 1934, 325 on May 6, 1939 that she obtained in Mankato MN, some in 1942 and '44, and 65 additional plants in 1945 and more every year thereafter through 1956 except for 1951.

 Rarity: Snow Trillium is native to Minnesota in the SE parts but under environmental pressure as it is listed on the Minnesota Department of Natural Resources "Special Concern" list.
 Per the DNR "A species is considered a species of special concern if, although the species is not endangered or threatened, it is extremely uncommon in Minnesota, or has unique or highly specific habitat requirements and deserves careful monitoring of its status."
 In Wisconsin, Michigan, Kentucky and Maryland the plant is on the "Threatened" list, a more critical rating than "Special Concern."
 Its range in North America is very restricted - On the western edge from Minnesota to Missouri, touching on the eastern borders of South Dakota and Nebraska, and east to Pennsylvania (where it is now considered "rare") and south to Kentucky and Virginia.